 It is now possible to determine if you are eligible for a maximum or a minimum Pell Grant before you file the FAFSA.
-Maximum and minimum Pell Grant eligibility is based on your dependency status, family size, adjusted gross income (yours if you're independent or your parent's if you're dependent), and state of legal residence.
-To learn more, use this document provided by Federal Student Aid: https://fsapartners.ed.gov/sites/default/files/2023-05/202425DRAFTSAIGuide SupplementEligibilityforMaxorMinPellGrantResource.pdf.
+Maximum or minimum Pell Grant eligibility is based on your dependency status, family size, adjusted gross income (yours if you're independent or your parent's (or parents') if you're dependent), and state of legal residence.
+To learn more, check out the table that fits your situation to determine maximum or minimum Pell Grant eligibility for the 2026-27 academic year: FAMEmaine.com/wp-content/uploads/2025/02/Revised-Pell-Tables.pdf.

-If you aren't eligible for a maximum or minimum Pell Grant based on the criteria above, you may still be eligible based on your Student Aid Index (SAI) once your FAFSA is filed.
-Either way, be sure to file your 2025-26 FAFSA after October 1, 2024!
+If you aren't eligible for a maximum or minimum Pell Grant based on the criteria above, you may still be eligible based on your Student Aid Index (SAI) once your Free Application for Federal Student Aid (FAFSA) is filed.
+Either way, be sure to file your 2026-27 FAFSA after October 1, 2025!